rahmagillan/rahmagillan/README.md

 ![Figma](https://img.shields.io/badge/Figma-0ac97f?logo=figma)
 ![Slack](https://img.shields.io/badge/Slack-501651?logo=slack)
 ![Notion](https://img.shields.io/badge/Notion-black?logo=notion)
+ -->
 ### 👩🏻‍🔧 Currently working on
+* learning new things on break 😵‍💫

+### 💁🏻‍♀️ Previously worked on
+* empowering clients with trade automation as an intern at [Bloomberg](https://www.bloomberg.com)
-* bringing League of Legends champions to life as a software engineering intern at [Riot Games](https://www.riotgames.com/en)
+* bringing League of Legends champions to life as an intern at [Riot Games](https://www.riotgames.com/en)
 * helping businesses and customers shop sustainably at [Clove](https://clove.eco/)

-### 💁🏻‍♀️ Previously worked on
 * monitoring events as a software developer intern at [DRW](https://drw.com/)
 * building software for drone fleet management as an intern at [AirMatrix](https://airmatrix.ca/)
 * organizing Canada's biggest hackathon as a team lead at [Hack the North](https://hackthenorth.com/)